adarwash/Single-file-uploader/uploads/readme.md

-All the files uploads will be stored here
+All the files uploaded will be stored here